gh18l/CrawlGPT/README.md

 ## TODO

+- [x] Support crawl in given list of web domain.
 - [ ] The langchain implementation of [MRKL](https://arxiv.org/abs/2205.00445) and [ReAct](https://arxiv.org/abs/2210.03629) carries the risk of divergent output.
 That is, the content of response may exceed our limit.
 - [ ] Automatically write research reports based on crawling results.
 - [ ] GPT consumes a huge amount of token while browsing webpage😢.
 Reduce the consumption.